-Key Findings of the August 19th Update
+Key Findings of the September 16th Update

-- This update includes data on hospital visits and volume through August 17, 2020. - The demand model reflects recent patterns in care, including shorter lengths of stay, less need for intensive care, and a less frequent use of mechanical ventilation. - Key findings: - The number of new patients with COVID-19 requiring hospitalization each day across Los Angeles County appears to be decreasing, although not as quickly as last week. - The transmission number ("R") is now estimated to be 0.92 with an uncertainty of 0.83 to 1.01.
-Last week the estimate was 0.86 with an uncertainty of 0.79 to 0.93. - Based on the current estimate for R, the current number of available hospital beds, currently staffed ICU beds, and available ventilators in Los Angeles County are likely adequate over the next 4 weeks. - The model suggests that about 1 in 650 Los Angeles County residents are currently infected and infectious to others and that about 1 in 8 have had COVID-19.
+- This update includes data on hospital visits and volume through September 14, 2020. - There are no changes in the modeling approach from last week. - Key findings: - The number of new patients with COVID-19 requiring hospitalization each day across Los Angeles County appears to be slowly decreasing or level. - The estimated transmission number ("R") is now 0.95 with an uncertainty of 0.85 to 1.05.
+Last week the estimate was 0.93 with an uncertainty of 0.85 to 1.00.
+If R remains less than 1 the number of cases will decrease over time. - Because R is close to 1, there is uncertainty in whether the number of new cases will continue to fall or will increase in the coming weeks. - Based on the current estimate for R, the current number of available hospital beds, currently staffed ICU beds, and available ventilators in Los Angeles County are likely adequate over the next 4 weeks. - The model suggests about 1 in 1060 Los Angeles County residents are currently infectious to others and that about 1 in 7 have had COVID-19.